dalea alawar

 Dr. Dalea Alawar

-I am a licensed clinical psychologist with more than 10 years of experience treatment of adults who are struggling with their mental health.
-I have expertise in treating issues ranging from general life dissatisfaction, depression and anxiety to bipolar disorder.
+I am a licensed clinical psychologist with more than 10 years of experience treatment of individuals who are struggling with their mental health.
+I have expertise in treating issues ranging from depression and anxiety to trauma and addiction.
+I also work with couples struggling with conflict, infidelity, and distrust in their relationships/marriages.

 My Philosophy